matthewlong29/PareAndFlourish_Site/_posts/2017-06-04-how-to-prepare-for-an-employee-review.md

 comments: true
 ---

-## How to Prepare for an Employee Review
 If you’ve found yourself either:
 <p class="indent">A. Hoping that your boss sees how awesome you are and rewards you with a huge raise</p>
 <p class="indentMore">Or</p>